 In fact, you can get started washing and detailing cars as a mobile business.
 You’ll simply need access to a vehicle and car cleaning supplies, as you can detail cars while the people are at home or work.

-This is another business idea that may seem out of your financial reach initially, but it could be very profitable.
+This small business idea may seem out of your financial reach initially, but it could be very profitable.
 You don’t necessarily need to purchase premises with a lot of machines.

-Although you need to invest money upfront for equipment, a laundromat can be a very low-overhead business.
+Although you must invest money upfront for equipment, a laundromat can be a very low-overhead business.
 Many coin-operated laundromats operate with no employees on site.
 In fact, it’s one of the best low-maintenance businesses available.

 18. Food Truck